sixiann/game-lobby-backend/README.md

 - **Invalid Leave Lobby Cases:** Tests leaving lobbies with missing or incorrect information.

-- **Delete Lobby When Empty:** Tests the automatic deletion of a lobby when the last player leaves.
+- **Leave Lobby and Delete Lobby When Empty:** Tests leaving lobbies and the automatic deletion of a lobby when the last player leaves.

 The script outputs the results of each test case to the console, including any errors returned by the server and notifications of actions taken by simulated players in lobbies.